nicovanbentum/Scatter/README.md

 To remove meshes call `destroyMesh(handle)`, possibly re-adding them for e.g animated vertices.

 Do note that this is a naive implementation that creates Vulkan buffers on-the-fly and only keeps the final acceleration structure around.
-It also doesn't perform acceleration structure updates but recreates them instead.
+It also doesn't perform acceleration structure updates, only full rebuilds.

 ### Synchronization
 GPUs are highly parallel and OpenGL does whatever it wants, whenever it wants.
 You'll need to create two OpenGL semaphores to tell the GPU when Scatter can start and signal back when it is done.
 Much like textures, Vulkan creates and exports the objects: